1. Know your audience

 5. Keep a notecard for reference

 Keeping a notecard for reference is an essential tool for delivering a successful speech.
 When creating your notecard, be sure to outline the key points of your speech in a clear and concise manner.
 Be brief with your outline, focusing on the main ideas and important details.
 Using cues for tonality or pace can also be helpful, such as underlining words to emphasize, or adding symbols to denote where to pause or change the pace.
 Additionally, it is crucial that your notes are legible and easy to read, so that you can quickly glance at them and stay on track during your speech.
+You can use highlighters on the slides or use the best AI presentation makers to create slides that will be both visually appealing and help create a presentation outline for you.
 Lastly, practice using your notes to familiarize yourself with the flow and structure of your speech.
 By keeping a notecard for reference and utilizing it effectively, you can increase your confidence and deliver a more polished and organized speech.

 6. Show off a bit of personality